Femme Fatale (Britney Spears album): Singles

 "I Wanna Go" was announced as the third single on May 13, 2011.
 It was officially released to radio in the United States on June 14, 2011.
 The song received positive reviews from critics who praised the song's hook.
 The music video for "I Wanna Go" was released on June 22, 2011, and featured Spears daydreaming about different scenarios during a press conference.
 After the video premiere, the song reached number twenty-nine on the Billboard Hot 100.
 After "I Wanna Go" reached number seven in the United States, Femme Fatale became Spears's first album to produce three top ten hits on the chart.

 "Criminal" was announced as the album's fourth and final single following the 2011 MTV Video Music Awards on August 28, 2011.
 Earlier that month, a poll on Spears's official Facebook page appeared, asking the fans to vote for the fourth official single from Femme Fatale, the choices being "Criminal", "(Drop Dead) Beautiful" and "Inside Out".
 "Criminal" was later released on September 30, 2011, as the final single from the album.
 The accompanying music video was filmed in Stoke Newington, a district of London, England.
 It peaked at number fifty-five in the United States.

+Despite not being released as a single, the deluxe edition track "Selfish" peaked at number five and 12 on the Billboard component charts, Digital Song Sales and Dance/Electronic Songs, respectively, in February 2024, following a fan campaign aimed to overtake Justin Timberlake's single of the same name.